001package armyc2.c5isr.renderer.utilities;

 494 *

-500 * Anchor Points: This symbol requires one anchor point.
-The center point
+502 * Anchor Points: This symbol requires one anchor point.
+The anchor point

-501 * defines the center of the symbol.
+503 * defines the midpoint of the symbol's base.

 504 *